VilteBaltra/genetic-architecture-of-brain-age-gap/0.run-cohort-level-enigma-GWAS/README.md

 - Folder: `ENIGMA-brainage-local`
 - Purpose: Derives Han's brain age gap phenotype.
 - Instructions: See the `instructions` folder within `ENIGMA-brainage-local`.
-- Notes:
-  - The most time-consuming step is preparing the `Covariates.csv` file and the three FreeSurfer input files.
-  - Once inputs are ready, the analysis runs quickly.

 ---